Cycling in the Dordogne

 Cycling along quiet, winding, rural roads, while taking in the spectacular countryside can be just one of the many delights of being on holiday in France.
-An hour can easily pass without sight of any other vehicles, making this a relatively safe option for a family activity.
+Cycling in the Dordogne is pretty popular, an hour can easily pass without sight of any other vehicles, making this a relatively safe option for a family activity.
 Throughout France cycling seems to be becoming more and more popular for the casual cyclist (as opposed to the cycling clubs and such events as the Tour de France for which France is justly famous) as centres spring up where bikes can be hired – unless you have your own of course.

 Here’s more information to make the most of your visit to the Dordogne: